 This web page is my brainchild, an example of artificial intelligence, and

-required to be in the same folder as Link Crypt for that to generate passwords.
+required to be in the same folder as Digilutor for that to generate passwords.
 It's name, AMR, is

 an acronym for Associative Message Reasoner.
 The words making up the default settings are ones that sound funny, are